 Reason #8: Air Filter is Dirty

 If the air filter is clogged, less air will reach the carburetor.
 This can affect the air-gas ratio like a gasoline filter, causing the lawn mower engine surging.
-Therefore, a visual examination of the air filter is required.
+So, always make a point to visually inspect the air filter like I do when cleaning or examining my mower.

 Solution: Clean or Replace the Air Filter